kuzzleio/kuzzle/docs/request_scenarios/write.md

 The client decide if a data is persistent or volatile using the "_persist_" metadata (true/false).

-Kuzzle handles data differently, depending if its persistent or not.
+Kuzzle handles data differently, depending if it's persistent or not.

 This page describes the process for **persistent** data.
 If you wish to learn about how Kuzzle handles volatile data, please read [Pub/Sub scenario for realtime data](pubsub.md)